Peter Atherton (footballer): Coaching career

 In June 2007, Atherton was appointed assistant manager of Halifax Town, replacing Wayne Jacobs.
 He had previously been coaching in Wigan Athletic's youth set-up.

 He also played for Sheffield Wednesday in their 2006 Masters Football campaign, and Wigan Athletic in 2007.

 He became assistant manager at Barrow in July 2018.

 On 1 July 2020, he was appointed as the assistant head coach of Bolton Wanderers, following Barrow head coach Ian Evatt to the University of Bolton Stadium.
 After the departure of Director of football Tobias Phoenix on 11 December Atherton's role was changed from Assistant head coach to assistant manager.
+On 22 January 2025, Evatt left by mutual consent — with Atherton leaving his role as well.